FioByr/hard_to_find_papers_project/scripts/readme.md

 ## How to use the (modified) Makita scripts

-### Install Makita (v0.6.3)
+### Install ASReviews' Makita (v0.6.3)

-Makita (v0.6.3) was used in the simulation study.
+ASReviews' Makita (v0.6.3) was used in the simulation study.
 The scripts that were modified were from this version.
 To install this use the following command.

 ````bash
 pip install asreview-makita==0.6.3